LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 let value = process.read_desired_value_at(addr);
 ```

+Let's get back to talking about Cheat Engine's scan.
 After generating the pointermap, the idea is to force the game to change the pointer path (for example, by closing and re-opening the game again) and find your target value once again.
 For the tutorial, we can just change the pointer.
 After we find the value again, we do a "Pointer scan for this address".
 The "Pointerscanner options" has a checkbox to "Compare results with other saved pointermap(s)".
 Running this seems to generate a second pointermap, and after some magic, both are compared and the one true pointer path is found[^2].

 There's a bunch of files generated: